Gleejr/post-install-config/README.md

 <h3>Configure Roles</h3>
 <p>
-3. In the admin panel click on agents, click on roles. and select add a new role.
+3. In the admin panel, click on 'Agents,' then select 'Roles,' and click on 'Add a New Role.'
 </p>
 <p>
 <img width="954" alt="Screen Shot 2023-11-17 at 10 37 13 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/0b2d0a2f-7ba6-4934-8624-781f015c5346">